-A journalist wrote about her search for a holiday home in French Property News and offers some useful insights and information that can help you find your perfect property in France
+A journalist wrote about her search for a second home in France in French Property News magazine and offers some useful insights and information that can help you find your perfect property in France

 In the February issue of French Property News, freelance journalist Fran Marcellin wrote about her search to find a holiday home in France.
 The article featured some useful information and tips from property agents, including Home Hunts.

 A good business case for buying property in France

 Fran and her husband had decided to invest in a property in France before prices started to rise (or increased any further, as house prices in many locations across France are due to go up this year), and while mortgage rates are still low.